tobspr/RenderPipeline-Tutorials/Getting-Started-Windows/README.md

 ## Overview
 This is the first tutorial of the RenderPipeline tutorial series.
 We will cover how to setup your Panda3D installation and the RenderPipeline.
-This is the base for all upcoming tutorials, so make sure you follow it carful!
+This is the base for all upcoming tutorials, so make sure you follow it carefully!

 To be able to do so, we need to install some tools: